tymyrddin/blue/source/docs/active/design/taxonomies.md

 ### Production honeypots

-The bouncers of your network—strategically placed to lure attackers away from the VIP section (your actual systems).
+The bouncers of your network, strategically placed to lure attackers away from the VIP section (your actual systems).
 Key features:

 * Hidden in production environments, masquerading as vulnerable services
 * Trigger alerts the moment an intruder takes the bait
 * Ideally so convincing, attackers never realise they’ve been had

-*The digital equivalent of a ‘wet paint’ sign—except the paint is alarms.*
+*The digital equivalent of a ‘wet paint’ sign, except the paint is alarms.*

 ## By Interactivity: How much rope to give attackers